icerpc/icerpc-docs/pages/slice/encoding/operation-return-value.md

 ## Status code {% icerpcSlice=true %}

-The [status code](/icerpc/invocation/incoming-response#status-code) of a response determines the contents of the response payload.
+The [status code][status-code] of a response determines the contents of the response payload.
 When the status code is `Ok`, the payload contains the encoded return value.

 {% slice1 %}
 When the status code is `ApplicationError`, the payload contains the Slice exception thrown by the of the operation.